foundata/guidelines/shell-scripting-style-guide.md

 **You MUST:**

-- Use 4 spaces for each indentation level.
+- Use 2 (two) spaces for each indentation level.
 Do not use tabs.
   - Exception: using tabs is for the body of `<<-` tab-indented here-document.
+  - Exception: Be consistent and use 4 spaces if an established project of us is using it.
+Open an dedicated issue for reformatting if so.
 - Use consistent indentation throughout the script.
 - Indent the bodies of `if`, `for`, `while`, `case`, and function blocks.